MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/plan-sqlserver-design.md

 ### Enable SQL Broker on Operations Manager database

 System Center Operations Manager depends on SQL Server Service Broker to implement all task operations.
-If SQL Server Service Broker is disabled, all task operations will be affected.
-The resulting behavior may vary according to the task that is initiated.
+If SQL Server Service Broker is disabled, all task operations are affected.
+The resulting behavior can vary according to the task that is initiated.
 Therefore, it's important to check the state of SQL Server Service Broker whenever unexpected behavior is observed around a task in System Center Operations Manager.

 To enable SQL Server Service Broker, follow these steps: